-I love cooking and baking with edible flowers and lavender might just be one of my favorites!
+I love cooking and baking with edible flowers and this Honey Lavender Creme Brulee Recipe might just be one of my favorites!

 It always reminds me of the South of France and a Honey Lavender Creme Brûlée is the perfect dessert to show it off.

 Watch my Video Demo of this Recipe Below!

 It’s also a super simple dessert that always gets rave reviews!

 You’ll use the lavender in both the base of the custard, by steeping it in the warm cream, as well as topped on the whipped cream as a garnish, and I think it just makes for the prettiest presentation.